 Factual error: In this episode we see Blithe get shot in the neck and are told that he died in 1948.
 In reality he was shot in the shoulder and survived.
 He later served in Korea and was promoted to master sergeant as well as receiving the paratrooper of the year award.
 Blithe died in 1967 while on active duty in Germany.

 Factual error: There is no way Laurel Lance would have been allowed on the prosecution team for Moira Queen's murder trial.
-Due to the facts that she used to date the defendant's son, the defendant's daughter used to intern for her, and her boyfriend was one of the people killed in the Glades it would have taken all of two seconds for the court to have her removed if she didn't willingly recuse herself, since her presence would be a major conflict of interest.
-Laurel also was Oliver's lawyer when he was on trial in season 1, which also wouldn't be allowed.AD
+Due to the facts that she both dated and as a lawyer represented the defendant's son, the defendant's daughter used to intern for her, and her boyfriend was one of the people killed in the Glades, it would have taken all of two seconds for the court to have her removed if she didn't willingly recuse herself, since her presence would be a major conflict of interest.

 Factual error: Aetius' troops don't look anything like 5th century Roman soldiers.
 They are carrying a large rectangular shield, a pilum (a spear which was used for throwing) and a sword (gladius) on their right.
 This was typical for the Roman army until about the 3rd century A.D.
 In Aetius' time, the soldiers would have had smaller oval shields, a hasta (a lance used for stabbing and for fending off cavalry attacks) and a sword (spatha) on their left.
 Also, there would be an enormous amount of "barbarian" mercenaries in the Roman army (Goths, Vandals, even Huns.), so it was hardly a Roman army anymore.
 And where's Aetius' cavalry?